View the Anthropology Faculty .

 The Anthropology Program

-The Department of Anthropology at William & Mary offers a Master’s and a Ph.D. program.
+The Department of Anthropology at William & Mary offers M.A., M.A./Ph.D., and Ph.D. programs.
 The M.A. in Anthropology specializes in Historical Archaeology and is a terminal degree designed to prepare students for careers in historical archaeology and related professions.
-The Ph.D. program, with specializations in Historical Archaeology and Historical Anthropology, is designed to prepare students for research, professional and teaching positions in Anthropology.
+The sequential M.A./Ph.D. and Ph.D programs, with specializations in Historical Archaeology and Historical Anthropology, are designed to prepare students for research, professional, and teaching positions in Anthropology.

-Admission is competitive, based on such criteria as grade point average, GRE scores, letters of recommendation, experience, and educational history.
-Minimally, each applicant must have a Bachelor’s degree in anthropology, or a related discipline, and a 3.0 grade average (on a 4.0 scale).
+Admission is competitive, based on such criteria as grade point average, GRE scores, letters of recommendation, experience, educational history, a writing sample, and a personal essay.
+Minimally, each applicant must have a B.A. or B.S. degree in Anthropology, or a related discipline, and a 3.0 grade average (on a 4.0 scale).
 Graduate studies begin in the fall; there are no spring admissions.

 William & Mary uses an online application system.
-Application materials consist of GRE scores taken within the past five years, transcripts, three letters of recommendation, and a writing sample.
+Application materials consist of GRE scores taken within the past five years, official transcripts from all higher education institutions attended, three letters of recommendation, a personal statment in essay format and a writing sample.
 If English is not your first language, your Test of English as a Foreign Language (TOEFL) or International English Language Testing System (IELTS) scores are required and must be sent directly to William & Mary by the Educational Testing Service or IELTS.
 The TOEFL/IELTS requirement can be waived for applicants who will have received a degree from a college or university in which English is the primary language of instruction.
 A transcript is required as evidence of successful instruction in English as a primary language.
-For full consideration, applications and all supporting materials for both the M.A. and the M.A./Ph.D. programs must be received by December 15.
-Applications submitted after the program deadline may be evaluated if space is available.
-The Ph.D. programs in Anthropology at William & Mary require full-time study.
-Full-time and part-time students will be considered for admission into the M.A.-only program.
+For full consideration, applications and all supporting materials for the M.A., M.A./Ph.D., and Ph.D. programs must be received by December 15.
+Applications submitted after the program deadline may be evaluated only at the discretion of the Director of Graduate Studies and demonstration of extenuating circumstances.
+The M.A./Ph.D. and Ph.D. programs in Anthropology at William & Mary require full-time study.
+Full-time and part-time students will be considered for admission into the terminal M.A. program.

 Programs and Course Descriptions